Jennifer Michael Hecht: Intellectual interests and writings

 Of her three major intellectual interests, she ranks them, "Poetry came first, then historical scholarship, then public atheism, and they probably remain in that order in my dedication to them."

 Originally intending to be a poet, she was drawn to the history of science.
 Her first book, The End of the Soul: Scientific Modernity, Atheism, and Anthropology in France, 1876-1936, grew out of her dissertation on some late 19th-century anthropologists who formed the Society of Mutual Autopsy.
 The members would dissect each other's brains after death, and Hecht, having noticed their atheism, came to understand that this was being done not only for the sake of scientific finds, but perhaps to prove to the Catholic Church that the soul does not exist.

 While researching her first book, she came to realize that there was no sufficient history of atheism, and that led to her second book, Doubt: A History.

 While writing Doubt, she found that many atheists went beyond simply stating that there are no gods and also made profound suggestions about how people should think of life and how we should live.
 That led to her third book, The Happiness Myth, which starts there and goes on to look at present-day attitudes about how to be happy.
 She calls it "a work of Skepticism in the modern sense of debunking."

+In 2023, Hecht published The Wonder Paradox: Embracing the Weirdness of Existence and Poetry of Our Lives, combining her interests of poetry and atheism, in which she explores finding meaning to life through poetry, rather than religion.